Significant Events in the Life of the Confederate Railroads

 late 1863 The receipt of railroad supplies through the blockade, primarily as a result of the John M. Robinson trip to England

-1/24/64 East Tennessee & Virginia RR take over by government and Virginia & Tennessee RR Superintendent, Robert L. Owen appointed Military Superintendent
+1/24/64 East Tennessee & Virginia RR taken over by the government and Virginia & Tennessee RR Superintendent, Robert L. Owen appointed Military Superintendent

 5/19/1864 Completion of the Piedmont RR (Greensboro, N. C. to Danville, Va.)